alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/facebook-profile-the-page-you-requested-was-not-found-fix.md

 ﻿---
-title: "Facebook profile ldquoThe page you requested was not foundrdquo Fix"
+title: "Facebook profile 'The page you requested was not found' Fix"
 description: ""
 date: 2010-01-27T14:00:37+02:00
 draft: false